jullienl/HPE-Synergy-OneView-demos/Synergy ChatOps Integration with Slack/README.md

 ## Available commands
 ![image](https://user-images.githubusercontent.com/13134334/59289144-aa6f6480-8c75-11e9-80f4-1e3341990573.png)
 * `delete <name>` - Turns off and unprovisions a server
-* `deploy centos <name>` - Deploys a CentOS 7.5 server using Image Streamer and turn it on (Note: IP is set after a reboot)
+* `deploy centos <name>` - Deploys a CentOS 7.5 server using Image Streamer and turn it on
 * `deploy esx <name>` - Deploys an ESXi 6.5U2 server using Image Streamer and turn it on
 * `deploy rhel <name>` - Deploys a RHEL7.3 server using Image Streamer and turn it on
-* `deploy sles <name>` - Deploys an SLES12 server using Image Streamer and turn it on (Note: Boot requires manual launch of grubx64.efi)
+* `deploy sles <name>` - Deploys an SLES12 server using Image Streamer and turn it on
 * `deploy win <name>` - Deploys a Windows 2016 server using Image Streamer and turn it on
 * `deploy xen <name>` - Deploys a XenServer 7.1 server using Image Streamer and turn it on
-* `get <name>` - Lists the resource avalaible in OneView (ex.: profile, network, networkset, enclosure, interconnect, uplinkset, LIG, LI, EG, LE, SPT, osdp, server, user, spp, alert)
+* `get <name>` - Lists the resource available in OneView (ex.: profile, network, networkset, enclosure, interconnect, uplinkset, LIG, LI, EG, LE, SPT, osdp, server, user, spp, alert)

+> Automated provisioning and deployment of server when using `deploy <OS> <name>` commands relies on OneView Server Profile Templates using HPE Image Streamer OS Deployment plans.

 ![image](https://user-images.githubusercontent.com/13134334/59289341-1f429e80-8c76-11e9-85bc-f3850812c78c.png)

 ## Troubleshooting